 - Direct Device Communication: Bluetooth excels in facilitating direct communication between individual devices, which is great for one-on-one interactions, such as unlocking a smart lock via your phone.

-- No Smart Home Capabilities: Bluetooth is generally used for communication with your smartphone, so automation with a hub or a 3rd party automation platforms is not possible with these devices.
+- No Smart Home Capabilities: Bluetooth is generally used for communication with your smartphone, so automation with a hub or a 3rd party automation platform is not possible with these devices.
 We do not recommend selecting Bluetooth for the communication protocol of any devices you wish to automate your home with.

 - Limited Range: Bluetooth has a shorter communication range (usually around 30 feet)

-Thread is quickly becoming a good replacement option for Z-wave and Zigbee protocols, but it’s so new that the majority of devices don’t support it as an option yet.
-In addition, setting up a Matter device is easy to do incorrectly via your Wi-Fi network instead of the separate Thread network, thus eliminating the security advantage and exposing you to risk.
+Thread is quickly becoming a good replacement option for Z-wave and Zigbee protocols, but it’s so new that the majority of devices don’t support it as an option yet, and integrations for automation of door locks aren’t yet available.

 - Use only Matter capable devices, and connect them to your hub using Thread rather than directly configuring as a Wi-Fi device or configuring with Matter via your Wi-Fi network.